 New 2021 Mercedes S-Class: pictures and details

-These pictures suggest the new S-Class will ditch the current model’s wide digital display, which gave the illusion of a single screen spanning the dials and central infotainment set-up.
-The new S-Class appears to feature a large digital instrument cluster and a tablet-style infotainment display, as well as what appears to be a huge heads-up display.
+The unofficial interior pictures suggest the new S-Class will ditch the current model’s wide digital display, which gave the illusion of a single screen spanning the dials and central infotainment set-up.
+The car appears to feature a large digital instrument cluster and a tablet-style infotainment display, as well as what appears to be a huge heads-up display.
 In true flagship fashion, there are screens attached to the front headrests for the rear-seat passengers.

 Elsewhere, it looks as if the new S-Class will once again feature a selection of high-quality materials, including gloss piano-black trim, brushed aluminium details and quilted leather in both the front and rear.
 A large central armrest lowers from the back seats, and we expect long-wheelbase versions to feature power-operated reclining chairs for maximum comfort.